LoRyder1/Algorithm-Drills/system_design.md

 Two main types of databases these days: Relational databases (RDBMs) like MySQL and Postgres and NoSQL- style databaes like BigTable and Cassandra.

 Relational databses are great for systems where you expect to make lots of complex queries involving joins and such - in other words, they're good if you're planning to look at the relationships between things a lot.
-NoSQL databases don't handle these things quite as well
+NoSQL databases don't handle these things quite as well, but in exchange they're faster for writes and simple key-value reads.

+For our app, it seems like relational queries aren't likely to be a big part of our app's functionality, even if we added a few of the obvious next features we might want.
+So let's go with NoSQL for this.

+Configure databae to use more space for its cache.
+If reads are still slow we could add a caching layer, like memcached.
+It adds complexity because we now have two sources of truth, and we need to be careful to keep them in sync.
+For example, if we let users edit their links, we need to push those edits to both the database adn the cache.
+  Adding a caching layer:
+    1. the eviction strategy.
+If the cache is full, what do we remove to make space?
+The most common answer is an LRU (least recently used) strategy.
+    2. sharding strategy.
+Sharding our cache lets us store more stuff in memory, because we can use more machines.
+But how do we store more stuff in memory, because we can use more machines.
+But how do we decide which things go on which shard?
+THe common answer is a "hash and mod strategy" - hash the key, mod the result by the number of shards, and you get a shard number to send your request to.
+But then how do you add or remove a shard without causing an unmanageable spike in cache misses?